Rajaampat Phototour Co.

 Day 11: Waisai to Sorong – Disembarkation

-After a final breakfast, we disembark at Waisai and transfer back to Sorong for your onward journey, armed with an extraordinary portfolio and unforgettable memories.
+After a final breakfast, we disembark at Waisai and transfer back to Sorong for your onward journey, armed with an extraordinary portfolio and memorable memories.

 Our Vessel: The Cahaya Lensa